The SemRep source code and associated annotated and test data sets are publicly available at our GitHub site: SemRep GitHub.

 The Semantic MEDLINE Database (SemMedDB) is a repository of semantic predications (subject-predicate-object triples) extracted by SemRep, a semantic interpreter of biomedical text.
-SemMedDB currently contains information about approximately 94.0 million predications from all of PubMed citations (about 27.9 million citations, as of December 31 2017) and forms the backbone of the Semantic MEDLINE application.
+SemMedDB currently contains information about approximately 96.3 million predications from all of PubMed citations (about 29.1 million citations) and forms the backbone of the Semantic MEDLINE application.

 For details about the SemMedDB schema, click here.

 In early 2011, we conducted a gold standard annotation study in which we annotated with semantic predications a set of 500 sentences randomly selected from MEDLINE abstracts.
 The results are mainly intended to serve as an evaluation testbed for SemRep.
 They can also be used by other information extraction systems based on UMLS domain knowledge.
 The study consisted of three phases: a) the practice phase, b) the main annotation phase, and c) the adjudication phase.

 Here, we present two sets of annotations from the main phase as well as the adjudicated gold standard.
 For further details, please refer to our BMC Bioinformatics paper Constructing A Semantic Predication Gold Standard from the Biomedical Literature.